 For the take home portion, be able to compute the SVD of a matrix using a computer program (Matlab or Octave), and be able to determine the rank.
 Be able to compute the pseudoinverse and solve a least squares problem, or be able to project data into the space spanned by either the columns of U or V. A good indicator of the type of problem was distributed on our last day of class.
-All the solutions to those problems are on our class website.
+All the solutions to those problems are available in Matlab: (1) Solution is item (4).
+For exercise (2), download and read VanderExample.m from the class website, and for exercise (3), download and read SampleAuthor.m from the class website.
+Try running this code in Matlab, and see if you understand the commands.